zhiz-m/gba_rust/README.md

 ## Notes

 The code quality could be improved, but the emulation is fully functional and great effort has been made to optimize performance- hold down your spacebar to run the emulator at an uncapped framerate.
-Also, there is a WIP WebAssembly frontend in this repo which is not intended for general use just yet.